bigbadblunt/homeassistant-lightwave2/README.md

 ## Usage:
 Once configured this should then automatically add all switches, lights, thermostats, blinds/covers, sensors and energy monitors that are configured in your Lightwave app.
 If you add a new device you will need to restart Home Assistant, or remove and re-add the integration.

 Generation 2 devices have the attribute `current_power_w` for current power usage.

-Gen 2 devices also produce energy sensors entities (1 for current power draw, 1 for total cumulative energy usage)
+These devices also generate energy sensor entities within the corresponding devices (1 entity for current power draw, 1 entity for total cumulative energy usage)

 Various other attributes are exposed with the names `lwrf_*`.